smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.1.2 =
+Refined the Settings screen: subscription-management actions now appear only for users who have permission to manage the site’s active plan.

 = 1.1.1 =
 Added the JavaScript chunks that were accidentally left out of 1.1.0; all blocks and admin screens now load correctly.